 - 1. The Public Safety Impact Fee is collected to provide new development's share of funding for new and expanded public safety capital facility and equipment required at build out of the City. - 2.
-See page 20 for the fee schedule outlining the amount of the fee; See page 8 for beginning and ending balance of the account for this fee and for the amount of fees collected and interest earned. - 3.
-No projects have been completed using the Public Safety Impact Fee Program funding.
-The approximate date for funding and constructing future facilities and procuring future equipment will be determined when adequate additional funds have accumulated. - 4.
-There were not any interfund transfers or loans - 5.
-There are no potential refunds of Public Safety Impact Fees to property owners
+Refer to page 18 for the fee schedule outlining the amount of the fee; Page 7 provides the beginning and ending balance of the account for this fee, the amount of fees collected and interest earned. - 3.
+Two items listed in the Nexus Study were purchased using the Public Safety Impact Fee Program funding.
+Additional items listed on page 7 are scheduled to be purchased in Fiscal Year 2016-17.
+The approximate date for funding and constructing facilities and procuring future equipment identified in the nexus study will be determined when adequate additional funds have accumulated. - 4.
+There are no potential refunds of Public Safety Impact Fees to property owners. - 5.
+There were no interfund transfers or loans.